 The variation of the problem with just one robot operating in an environment without obstacles has an exact polynomial time solution.
-But, extending the problem to support obstacles in the environment or allowing multiple robots make the corresponding decision problems hard.
-The hardness proofs use simple reductions from the TSP [7] and partition [16] problems, respectively.
+But, extending the problem to support obstacles in the environment or allowing multiple robots (when minimizing the longest path or sum of the paths) make the corresponding decision problems hard.
+The hardness proofs use simple reductions from the TSP [7] and partition [15] problems, respectively.